-William “Bill” B. Huskins, Sr. died peacefully on November 27, 2025 in Raleigh, North Carolina at 100 years old.
-He was born to Sam and Pearle Huskins on October 7, 1925 in his beloved mountain town of Burnsville, North Carolina.
+William “Bill” Huskins, Sr. died peacefully on November 27, 2025 in Raleigh, NC at 100 years old.
+He was born to Sam and Pearle Huskins on October 7, 1925 in his beloved mountain town of Burnsville, NC.

-Family will receive friends on Sunday, December 7, 2025 from 1:00 pm until 2:00 pm in the Mausoleum Chapel of Raleigh Memorial Park.
-Funeral Services will begin at 2:00 pm in the Mausoleum Chapel, with interment to follow.
+Family received friends on Sunday, December 7, 2025 from 1:00 pm until 2:00 pm in the Mausoleum Chapel of Raleigh Memorial Park.
+Funeral Services began at 2:00 pm in the Mausoleum Chapel, with interment to follow.

-In lieu of flowers, donations may be made to the North Carolina State Highway Patrol Foundation at www.ncshpfoundation.org.
+In lieu of flowers, donations may be made to the North Carolina State Highway Patrol Foundation at www.ncshpfoundation.org or in support of the Jonathan Lotz Ministries at www.JonathanLotz.org.

 If you would like to leave a favorite memory/story of Bill or a message of condolence to his family, you may do so below within "Add a Memory".